evmaloney/function-lesson/README.md

 - Run code without having to rewrite it.
 This allows us to be 'DRY' (Don't Repeat Yourself) and write less code.
 - Build dynamic programs by allowing us to change inputs

-Let's say we needed to write a program where we price out several items with a tax rate of 7% included.
-Rather than separately multiply each item's price by 1.07, we could write a function that takes in the price of an item, performs this calculation on it, and sends it back to us.
-Each time we need the price plus tax of a new item, we just need to send it to the function.
+Let's say we were writing a program where we needed to get the tax on several separate items at a rate of 7%.
+Rather than separately multiply each item's price by 0.07, we could write a function that takes in the price of an item, performs this calculation on it, and sends it back to us.
+Each time we need the tax amount of an item, we just need to send its price to the function.

 #### 🛑 Questions so far???

+---
 Before we continue, let's head over to [replit.com](https://replit.com/) to follow along with the next part of the lesson...
 - Create a Repl using Node.js as the language.
 - Give it a title of "Intro to Functions"
+---

 We will follow along with the steps in the next section by writing a function that simply console logs "Hello World"